-Many people are tired of all the war metaphor usage that goes on in Cancer-land.
+Many people are tired of all the war metaphor usage that goes on in Cancer Land.
 I am weary of it, too, and avoid it whenever I can.
-I know all the fighting and battling words and labels work for some people and that’s fine.
-But IMO, one war metaphor that really needs to go is when a person dies from cancer and it’s then stated in the obituary and elsewhere that she/he lost her/his battle with cancer.
+I realize all the fighting and battling words and labels work for some people and that’s fine.
+But one war metaphor that really needs to go is when a person dies from cancer and it’s then stated in the obituary and elsewhere that she/he lost her/his battle with cancer.
 I mean, come on.
-Surely we can dig a little deeper and come up with something better than this to say.
+Surely we can dig a little deeper and come up with something better than this to say!
 There are lots of cancer language traps, but surely we can avoid this one.

 Whenever I hear a journalist, or anyone for that matter, say something like, so and so lost her courageous battle with cancer, it literally makes me cringe.
 Again, this is one war metaphor that really needs to go.